The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

+In addition to being an efficient predictor, the lag-linear model gives insight into what controls the amplitude and timing of peak ENSO variability in a warming climate.
+The parameters $\alpha$ and $\beta$ represent the sensitivity of ENSO to changes in surface and subsurface temperature, respectively (discussed in Supplementary Text 3), while $t_\mathrm{lag}$ corresponds to the subtropical cell timescale and can be diagnosed from simulated currents (MITgcm fit $t_{\text{lag}}=$ 34.6 yr, close to $t_{\text{STC}}=36$ years).
+To derive an analytic solution for ENSO variability, we assume GMST follows idealized trajectories of the form:

-where the three parameters are 1. $\Delta T_{\infty}$ representing the warming amplitude, 2. $\tau_W$ representing a warming timescale, and 3. $\kappa$ representing the abruptness of warming when greenhouse emissions begin (time series in Extended Data Fig. \ref{ed:TempTrajectories}).
+where the three parameters are $\Delta T_{\infty}$ representing the warming amplitude, $\tau_W$ representing a warming timescale, and $t_0$ representing the time of the fastest warming.
+This form, with only three degrees of freedom, can reproduce the warming signal in full CESM2 simulations (time series in Fig. S6).

-Using these simulated temperature trajectories, the lag-linear model can estimate ENSO variability from few model realizations (Fig. \ref{Fig:TimescaleFigure}c).
-As would be expected, ENSO variability in each scenario first rises and then falls to well below the preindustrial value.
-In the SSP2-4.5 scenario (``Middle of the Road"), ENSO variability reaches up to 15\% higher than preindustrial levels and remains elevated through about 2075.
-Interestingly, ENSO variability peaks slightly lower in the SSP3-7.0 scenario (``Regional Rivalry"), but remains elevated for significantly longer, until about 2100.
-In the SSP5-8.5 scenario (``Fossil-fueled Development"), ENSO variability reaches about 20\% higher than preindustrial levels and remains elevated into the 22nd century.
+Using the idealized GMST projection, the lag-linear model can estimate ENSO variability past 2100 from a wide range of emission pathways (Fig. \ref{Fig:LagLinearPredictionsFigure}a.i).
+In each scenario, ENSO variability first rises and then falls to well below the preindustrial value.
+The SSP2-4.5 scenario (``Middle of the Road") shows ENSO variability reaching up to 15\% higher than preindustrial levels and remaining elevated through about 2100.
+Interestingly, ENSO variability peaks only slightly higher in the SSP3-7.0 scenario (``Regional Rivalry"), but remains elevated until about 2125.
+In the SSP5-8.5 scenario (``Fossil-fueled Development"), ENSO variability reaches about 20\% higher than preindustrial levels and remains elevated well into the 22nd century.

+Once a simplified temperature trajectory is assumed, six parameters control the behavior of ENSO variability, each of which has units of temperature or time: $\alpha$, $\beta$, $t_{\mathrm{lag}}$, $\Delta T_{\infty}$, $\tau_W$, and $t_0$.
+The parameter representing when warming occurs, $t_0$, can alter peak timing but not amplitude, leaving three non-dimensional parameters that control the magnitude of peak variability: $\alpha \Delta T_{\infty}$, $-\beta/\alpha$, and $t_{\mathrm{lag}}/\tau_W$ (discussed below and in Supplementary Text 4).

+We can make progress towards understanding the amplitude and timing of peak ENSO variability by separating $\Delta \mathrm{M}_{\mathrm{ENSO}}$ into an equilibrium component representing steady-state ENSO variability at a given GMST and a transient component representing the increase in $\Delta \mathrm{M}_{\mathrm{ENSO}}$ from differing surface and subsurface changes (Fig. \ref{Fig:LagLinearPredictionsFigure}a.ii):

+The transient component ($\Delta \mathrm{M}_\mathrm{tr}$) is controlled by the change in temperature over the last $t_{\mathrm{lag}}$, so its peak is set by the maximum warming that occurs in a fixed period.
+The amplitude of the strongest ENSO events therefore depends on both a change in temperature and a warming timescale (i.e., $\tau_W$ compared to $t_\mathrm{lag}$).
+Using the error function form of $\Delta \overline{\mathrm{GMST}}(t)$ (calculations shown in Supplementary Text 4), the maximum of the transient component is: